richi235/jitter-graphs/README.md

 `cpdv_tsv.py` creates .tsv (tab seperated values) files from the pcaps (this is the computation intense part).

-`cpdv_diagram.py` generates varios diagrams like those following from those .tsv files.
+`cpdv_diagram.py` generates varios diagrams like the following from those .tsv files.

 ![A jitter diagram](./example/cpdv_flow1.png)

-This seperation is done on purpose so you can do the computation intense step only once and then try around a lot with different diagram settings if necesarry.
+This seperation of tools is done on purpose so you can do the computation intense step only once and then try around a lot with different diagram settings if necesarry.

 ## Dependencies